Tatshini/EXP-VijSub/README.md

 # EXP-VijSub
-Reposiroty for expansion aspirants vijay and subhangini
+Repository for expansion aspirants vijay and subhangini

+This is the respositpry where you will commit your codes for me to review